nikhilbenny-pixel/trial/prompt_manual.md

 You will be given:
 - **Problem Statement / Requirements** — one or more numbered natural-language business rules (`{{REQUIREMENTS}}`)
 - **Fact List** — the list of supported facts and their datatypes
-- **CID Catalog** — a table (e.g. CSV) with the following columns:
+- **CID Catalog** — a pre-sorted table of available CIDs.
-  - CID
-  - Vendor
-  - Shipment Type
-  - Minimum Weight: minimum weight of shipment to be manifested in that cid
-  - Maximum Weight: maximum weight of shipment to be manifested in that cid
-  - Air flag: if 1, the cid used air transport, else, uses road transport
-  - Good Pincode flag: if 1, the vendor has very good servicability in certain areas
-  - NDD flag: if 1, the cid is capable of Next Day Delivery
-  - Additional Features: Has values like NDD++, QC.
-It is NDD++ if it can ship within 2 days.
-QC is for QualityControl
-  - Business Context
+IMPORTANT:
+The rows in the CID Catalog are already sorted in the correct business priority order.
+Rows are grouped by Vendor, and within each Vendor they are already ordered from highest priority to lowest priority.
+Unless an explicit priority chain overrides this ordering, ALWAYS preserve the order in which CIDs appear in the catalog.
+Do NOT attempt to infer or recompute CID priority from the NDD, Air, Good Pincode, Business Context or Additional Features columns.
+Those columns describe the CID but the catalog order is the authoritative priority.

 ## Expected Output:
 You are required to output a json.
 Here is the structure of the JSON: